 Enter your total output power in watts.
 This value can be adjusted while watching the values change below to find the optimal value for your granted power.
 Note that this is EIRP and what we expect to be the units for power on 630-meters and 2200-meters under Part-97 rules.

-Clear as mud?
-If you still have problems relating these steps to your system, contact me.
-Every system is different.
+Note that every system is different.
 The key is to remember you want to measure the resistance of the resonant radiator without any matching to the feed line.
 Keep in mind that if your antenna is located in an environment with lots of foliage or your ground moisture levels change seasonally, the values of Rtot can change.
 Sometimes the antenna capacitance can vary.
 Its a good idea to check it regularly and keep a log book of the variations.

 What do I really think about EIRP, ERP and radiated power, in general, for amateur applications?
 I think its pretty nebulous for a backyard vertical.
 In the end, we will be better off with a rule of thumb to ensure compliance much like the early days of 60-meter activity rather than trying to measure and calculate all of these values which may or may not be accurate to begin with.
 That is only my opinion and I say that feeling pretty good about my own personal station metrics.
 It took me about five years to really be comfortable with those metrics, however.